arbs09/arbs09.dev/content/posts/hello-world/index.md

 ## About my new site

-Hello World from my new site build in [hugo](https://gohugo.io/), with the theme [Tailwind](https://github.com/tomowang/hugo-theme-tailwind).
+Hello World from my new site build in [hugo](https://gohugo.io/), using the theme [Tailwind](https://github.com/tomowang/hugo-theme-tailwind).